 In the classroom, academic departments have the tools to ensure that IT complements teaching and learning.

 Admission.
-Most pupils are admitted to Uppingham in the September following their thirteenth birthday.
+Most pupils are admitted to Uppingham in the September following their 13th birthday.
 Prospective pupils and their parents usually visit the School three years prior to entry.
 If not already registered, prospective pupils should be registered then.
 Two years before entry, all registered pupils complete pre-tests, with interviews at Uppingham.
 All applications should be supported by a satisfactory reference from the current school.
 The Headmaster offers conditional places to successful candidates after this process has concluded.
 Parents then complete and return an acceptance form together with an entrance deposit.
 Receipt of the entrance deposit guarantees a place in the School subject to the pupil qualifying for admission with tests in Year 8, often Common Entrance.
 In completing the acceptance form parents also confirm that Uppingham is their first choice of school.
 Full details are available on the School’s website.

 To continue into the Sixth Form the minimum grade requirement is three 7s and three 6s at GCSE.
-It is recommended that pupils have at least 7 at GCSE in the subject they wish to continue at A Level.
+It is recommended that pupils have at least 7 at GCSE in the subject they wish to continue at A level.
 In some subjects (Mathematics, the Sciences and MFL) an 8 or 9 grade is required (full details are available on the School’s website).

 Details about admissions can be found on the school website or may be obtained from the Admissions Department.